git0918/ga_proj2/README.md

 # Project 2 - Ames Housing Data and Kaggle Challenge

-## The Modeling Process

-1. The train dataset has all of the columns that you will need to generate and refine your models.
-The test dataset has all of those columns except for the target that you are trying to predict in your Regression model.
-2. Generate your regression model using the training data.
-We expect that within this process, you'll be making use of:
-    - train-test split
-    - cross-validation / grid searching for hyperparameters
-    - strong exploratory data analysis to question correlation and relationship across predictive variables
-    - code that reproducibly and consistently applies feature transformation (such as the preprocessing library)
-3. Predict the values for your target column in the test dataset and submit your predictions to Kaggle to see how your model does against unknown data.
-    - **Note**: Kaggle expects to see your submissions in a specific format.
-Check the challenge's page to make sure you are formatting your CSVs correctly!
-    - **You are limited to models you've learned in class**.
-In other words, you cannot use XGBoost, Neural Networks or any other more advanced model for this project.
-4. Evaluate your models!
-    - consider your evaluation metrics
-    - consider your baseline score
-    - how can your model be used for inference?
-    - why do you believe your model will generalize to new data?

-## Submission

-- Presentation will be delivered starting at 0900 on **Friday 16 April**.
-- Your technical report must be submitted in your submission repository by 23:59 on **Friday 16 April**.
-- The Kaggle competition will close by midnight **Friday 16 April**.

 Your technical report must include:

 - A README.md (that isn't this file)